NetFabric-AI/NetFabric-AI.github.io/_posts/2024-06-18-ethspinoff.md

 NetFabric is based on many years of research expertise at the intersection of the above areas.
 We are now building the next-generation network observability platform based on latest advances in generative AI and mathematical modeling.
 The platform will be the first to be able to provide real-time answers to any networking question.

 We are excited to be part of the ETH Zurich Founders Community.
 It's a vibrant hub where startups and researchers collaborate, exchanging ideas that will shape our pioneering platform's future.

-Our heartfelt thanks go to the ETH Zurich Founders Community for their warm welcome and support.
 We're eager to contribute to this dynamic environment and drive significant technological advancements.

-[Stay tuned]({{ site.baseurl }}/contact) for more updates from NetFabric AG as we continue to revolutionize the world of network monitoring!
+[Stay tuned]({{ site.baseurl }}/contact) for more updates from NetFabric as we continue to revolutionize the world of network monitoring!